redwoodjs/redwoodjs-com-archive/docs/graphql.md

 # GraphQL

 GraphQL is a fundamental part of Redwood.
 Having said that, you can get going without knowing anything about it, and can actually get quite far without ever having to read [the docs](https://graphql.org/learn/).
-But to master Redwood, you'll need to have more than just a vague notion of what GraphQL is; you'll have to really grok it.
+But to master Redwood, you'll need to have more than just a vague notion of what GraphQL is.
+You'll have to really grok it.

 The good thing is that, besides taking care of the annoying stuff for you (namely, mapping your resolvers, which gets annoying fast if you do it yourself!), there's not many gotchas with GraphQL in Redwood.
 GraphQL is GraphQL.
 The only Redwood-specific thing you should really be aware of is [resolver args](#redwoods-resolver-args).